dalpaka/micronation/index.md

 ### Section 2 - Social Hierarchy:

-Aritcle 5: The Independant Micronation of Niederbachland is a purely democratic state governed by the people and represented by the Head of State elected Yearly.
+Aritcle 5: The Society of Friends is a purely democratic state governed by the people and represented by the Head of State elected Yearly.

 Article 6: Every citizen has the right to vote and be voted as Head of State and for presenting national decisions, if